zack-bitcoin/amoveo-docs/design/land_registry.md

 * account of creator
 * nonce
 * list of land operations
 * signature

+After doing all of the operations, the transactions cannot leave the tree in a state where there are a pair of land plots that are adjacent in the binary tree, and also owned by the same account.

 kinds of land operations
 ===================